Week Two videos are below – there are also some course notes at the bottom of this page to help cement your knowledge!

 - Look up an article about your pulsar.

-- Post all of the properties you discover in the forum.
+- Post all of the properties you discover in SLACK or on the forum.

 - Try the DM checker.
 It’s located under tools in the menu up above.
 Put in the RA and Dec of your adopted pulsar, and the DM (you can find the DM in the ATNF catalog).
 What is the distance to your pulsar?
 Add that to your list of properties.